michelsalib/BCCExtraToolsBundle/README.markdown

 - a `bcc:trans:update` command that extract all your missing i18n message from your twig templates and saves into yaml, xliff, php or pot translation files.
 - a twig extension that translates dates and contries
+- a date formatter that formats and translates dates and also parses multiple forms of localized date string

 ## Installation and configuration: